ibm-cloud-docs/transit-gateway/tg-pricing.md

    If you ever want to change routing options, you can edit your configuration after you provision your gateway.
    {: tip}

+When connecting to resources across accounts, the owner of the transit gateway is responsible for all connection and data transfer fees.

 ## Pricing examples
 {: #pricing-examples}